kowaltek/.dotfiles/readme.md

 To rename windows use `prefix + ,`.
 To rename sessions use `prefix + $`.

+### Formatting sql

+Using `sql-formatter` npm package for that.
+To run it in neovim, select the query to be formatted and run `!sql-formatter -c ~/.sql-formatter.json`.
+By default it supports postgres.
+For other dialects either specify config as string or create additional config files.

 ### App list (not exactly development related):